Red box (government): Historical and famous red boxes

-The boxes are used by ministers on a daily basis while in government and thus become an important memory of their time in office, with many opting to buy and keep their red boxes.
+The boxes are used by ministers daily while in government and thus become an important memory of their time in office, with many opting to buy and keep their red boxes.
 Many boxes owned and used by famous political figures from British history have been sold at auction.
 Those boxes represent some of the most important possessions of former prime ministers.

 Margaret Thatcher's ministerial dispatch box was sold at auction by Christie's in 2015 for £242,500.
 Winston Churchill's red box (manufactured by Wickwar) was sold by Sotheby's in 2014 for £158,500, 25 times the estimated price.

-Red boxes are often gifted to the outgoing President of the United States as a symbol of the relationship between the US and UK governments.
+Red boxes are often given to the outgoing President of the United States as a symbol of the relationship between the US and UK governments.
 George W. Bush received one such box from Tony Blair.

 Design

 The boxes are manufactured by Barrow Hepburn & Gale or Wickwar & Co to the original Wickwar design.
 The 2–3 kg boxes are constructed of slow-grown pine, lined with lead and black satin.
 The lead lining, which has been retained in modern boxes, was once meant to ensure that the box sank when thrown overboard in the event of capture.
 Each box takes three days to finish.

 They are wrapped in leather and employ a bespoke print, which is applied after curing and staining.
 Each box is embossed in gold print with the royal cypher of the reigning monarch, the title of the owner and recipient of the red box, with the recipient's title given precedence.
 Each is also given a unique number to aid identification and control of the contents.
 Another unique feature of the boxes is the location of the handle on the hinge side, opposite of the lock, so that when placed on a desk, the lock faces the recipient, who has the key and the authority to access the contents of the box.
 That also ensures the box is locked before being carried.